Shivangx01b/shivangx01b.github.io/_posts/2020-08-10-ip-rotation.md

 ```
 {"error":"recaptchaToken not found"}
 ```
-Next thing I checked if web app reuses this recptcha?
+Next thing I checked if web app reuses this recaptcha?
 And well yes ...now response was like

 - Response: